basedwon/crpdo/docs/api.md

 ## Crpdo
 Crpdo is a comprehensive cryptographic library that simplifies complex cryptographic tasks.
 This library is a bundling of four
-submodules: Crypto, Key, Merkle, and Srp, which are exported under a common namespace.
+submodules: Crypto, Key, Merkle, and Time, which are exported under a common namespace.